Paul-Jaulin/Rag-project/README.md

-# Llama 2 Model Integration and Gradio Interface
+Here is a README file customized for your project, which demonstrates how to integrate multiple small NLP models from Hugging Face with a Gradio interface.
+This documentation will guide users through setting up the project, choosing models, and interacting with the system.

+---

+# Document RAG System with Dynamic Model Selection

-This project demonstrates how to integrate a Llama 2 model for text generation and create a Gradio interface for easy interaction.
+This project showcases the integration of various small NLP models for generating responses from text extracted from PDF documents using a Gradio interface for easy interaction.
+Users can select different models and documents to generate context-specific responses.

 ## Project Structure

+- `pdf_processor.py`: Handles the loading and text extraction of PDF files.
+- `embedding_processor.py`: Manages the embedding of text chunks and retrieval of relevant contexts.
-- `model_handler.py`: Handles the loading of the Llama 2 model and text generation.
+- `response_generator.py`: Facilitates the generation of responses based on the selected model and context.
-- `app_interface.py`: Defines the Gradio interface and integrates the model handling for user interaction.
+- `app_interface.py`: Defines and manages the Gradio interface, integrating all components for user interaction.

 ## Pre-requisites

 - Python 3.7 or newer.
 - Gradio
 - Transformers library by Hugging Face.
+- Sentence Transformers for embeddings.
+- PyPDF2 for PDF processing.

 ## Setup Instructions